Complete Guide To a Thailand Honeymoon | Destinations & Itinerary

 Days 10-14: A bit of Thai Culture

 To round out your trip head to one of the country’s many culturally rich destinations.
 There are a number to choose from, but we highly recommend a trip to the north in the cities like Chiang Mai and Chaing Rai.
+If your taking a Thailand Honeymoon in April head to the Songkran Chiang Mai festival every April 13-15th to celebrate the Thai New Year.

 ***Alternatively if you and your new husband or wife are not big culture buffs and would rather have a more adventurous honeymoon, you might opt for a trip to Kanchanaburi or Koh Sok Lake.
 Party animals might want to check out Koh Pha Ngan and divers might want to explore Koh Tao.
 There is something for every honeymoon in Thailand.